MD4011 - Music Technology Theory and Practice (2022/23)

 LO2.
-A basic level of skills, understanding and knowledge of technical working practices in studio-based music production.
+Apply understanding and knowledge of theoretical principles in music production

 Formative Assessment 1

-Acoustics and Digital Audio In class test on week 4 – Formative Feedback
+Acoustics and Digital Audio in class practical test on week 4 – Formative Feedback

-Questions will be covering all the music technology and science of sound theory topics discussed in lecture weeks 1 to 3.
+Practical test will cover music technology and science of sound theory covered so far in weeks 1 to 3.